 Efficiency Factors to Consider in Cooling Tower Fan System Design

-Hello, constant reader, and welcome to part three of our multi part blog series on the factors that inhibit the efficiency of cooling tower fan systems.
-As this is part three of our series, we encourage you to read our previous two posts.
+Hello, constant reader, and welcome to part three of our multi-part blog series on the factors that inhibit the efficiency of cooling tower fan systems.
+As this is part three of our series, we encourage you to read our previous two posts, part 1 & part 2.
 Each post builds upon the last and, as a result, you may find yourself quite lost if you are not familiar with the context of this series.
 In today’s post, we are going to pick up where we left off last time and delve deeper into the second main factor that can affect the efficiency of a fan system: The fan housing.
 Like most components in a large machine assembly, the fan housing plays a role that, if not properly optimized, can have a larger negative impact on the overall efficiency of the system than one would first suspect.
 Even a small decrease in efficiency can be enough to throw off an entire cooling tower system, which is why it is so important for engineers to make sure that their initial system is as optimal as possible before construction.

 Don’t Take Your Fan Housing For Granted